SoSly/RiverTale/docs/features/rivers/Cell-based Networks Architecture.md

 **Density sampling:**

-A region's density is averaged across a 7×7 grid of cells, not taken from a single center point.
+A region's density is averaged across a 8×8 grid of cells, not taken from a single center point.
 This captures the region's overall terrain character rather than an arbitrary point that might be anomalous (a mountain peak, a local depression, etc.).

-The same 7×7 cell grid is reused for river path refinement, so the density values sampled here are cached and available for pathfinding within the region.
+The same 8×8 cell grid is reused for river path refinement, so the density values sampled here are available for pathfinding within the region.

 **Participation:**